yue19870813/ituuz-x/README.md

 =========

 # Description
-ituuz-x is a typescript game develop tool kit.
+ituuz-x is a typescript game development tool kit.
 Apply to developing game with cocos creator, egret and so on.

 ------------